Haines City, Florida

 Haines City is a city in Polk County, Florida, United States.
-Its population was 13,174 at the 2000 census and 20,535 at the 2010 census.
-It is the third most populous city in Polk County.
-It is part of the Lakeland–Winter Haven Metropolitan Statistical Area, which, in turn, is considered part of the Tampa Bay Area.
+Its population was 26,669 at the 2020 census.
+It is part of the Lakeland–Winter Haven Metropolitan Statistical Area.
+As of the 2020 census, Haines City's population was almost half hispanic, a quarter white, and about a fifth African American.

 History

-Haines City was platted in 1885, shortly after the South Florida Railroad reached the area.
-The city was first known as Clay Cut, but there was no railroad station.
+Haines City was platted in 1884, shortly after the South Florida Railroad reached the area.
+The city was originally known as Clay Cut, but there was no railroad station.
 It is said that the inhabitants persuaded the railroad company to build a station by agreeing to rename their city Haines City, to honor a senior railroad official, former Confederate States Army Colonel Henry Haines.

-The City of Haines City was originally incorporated under the General Statutes of Florida as the Town of Haines City on February 23, 1914.
-The first state legislative act affecting the City was enacted on May 20, 1919, and, by Chapter 8272, it was reincorporated under a Mayor-Council form of government.
+Haines City was originally incorporated under the General Statutes of Florida as the Town of Haines City on February 23, 1914.
+The first state legislative act affecting it was enacted on May 20, 1919, and, by Chapter 8272, it was reincorporated as the City of Haines City on January 5, 1925, under a Mayor-Council form of government.
 The present charter was adopted as Chapter 12790 on July 1, 1927, changing the form of government to "Commission-Manager Plan," as amended.
-The City operates under a commission-manager form of government and provides the following services as authorized by its charter: Public safety (Police and Fire), Streets and Highways, Culture-Recreation, Public Improvements, Sanitation, Planning and Zoning and General and Administrative Services.
+The city operates under a commission-manager form of government and provides the following services as authorized by its charter: Public safety (Police and Fire), Streets and Highways, Culture-Recreation, Public Improvements, Sanitation, Planning and Zoning and General and Administrative Services.

 The early settlers planted citrus groves, and citrus growing and processing became the main industry of the city.

+African Americans first came to Haines City in 1902 and made a community called "Oakland" named after the various oak tree's that were in the area at the time.
+Its history is commemorated with a historic district and historical marker.
+Redevelopment efforts seek to reestablish more business activity in the neighborhood.